mmore500/waves/blog/_posts/2020-07-31-Uma-Sethuraman.md

 If you would like to learn more about the MABE framework, take a look at this *[Introduction to MABE](https://szendejo.github.io/waves/blog/Team-MABE.html)* blogpost co-written by my teammates and I!

 ## Genomes in MABE 1.0 ##
 In biology, genomes are an organism's entire set of DNA and allow organisms to maintain themselves and function properly.
 Similarly, in MABE, the genomes of digital organisms are represented as lists of values which can be read from, written to, and mutated from parent to offspring.
 Every genome has a contiguous piece of memory to store its values.
+Genome classes in MABE are written using C++.

 ## Naive Genome Class Implementation ##
 The naive implementation of the genome class uses a vector of bytes to store its values.
 As a result, it uses standard library vector functions to perform the mutations.